imageliner/imageliner/README.md

 New game developer diving into the industry, focusing in Unity and C#.
 My goal is to bring my lifetime passion for gaming and art together into interactive experiences.

 ### Skills
+Programming languages: C# (primary), with small experience in C++ and SQL

+Game Engines: Unity (primary), small experience in Unreal

 3D Art (8+ years): Blender (primary), Maya, and 3ds Max.
 This includes polygon modeling, sculpting, rigging, and animating.

-Programming languages: C# (primary), with small experience in C++ and SQL

 Game Engines: Unity (primary), small experience in Unreal

 ### My Games